01622 910073 philip@barnardenvironmental.co.uk

 • Canterbury

-Our technicians provide safe and effective pest control solutions designed to eliminate wasp infestations and protect your property.
+Our technicians provide reliable pest control services designed to resolve wasp infestations safely.

 We are a family-owned and operated business with over 10 years of experience in the pest control industry.